 Obesity is, however, only one of the many known causes of laminitis.
 Understanding the causes of laminitis can also provide valuable knowledge on how to prevent the disease from developing in the first place.
 As a start, you should always be cautious with grazing lush pastures, especially between late morning and late afternoon hours.
 This is because the plant sugars are the highest during these times, according to the American Association of Equine Practitioners.

 Last year, a study by Nick Bamford and colleagues at the University of Melbourne’s Faculty of Veterinary and Agricultural Science found that only 15-30 minutes of light exercise five times a week can reduce the risk of laminitis.
 The exercise improved the insulin sensitivity of the horses, which is important, as the horses then didn’t need to produce as much insulin to control their blood sugar, whereas high insulin levels are a risk factor for laminitis.

-Another well-known cause of laminitis is starch-rich grains, which should never be fed to laminitis prone horses.
+Another well-known cause of laminitis are grain based diets.
+All horses, but those that are prone to laminitis in particular, would in stead benefit from a forage based diet.
 Finally, be careful not to let your horse drink copiously following exercise, as this can not only cause acute laminitis but also colic.

 Help Your Horse Recover From Laminitis

 Once your horse has been diagnosed with laminitis, your vet should help with customising a specific low sugar/low starch diet.
 If the horse is shod, you will also need to have your farrier remove the shoes immediately, to relieve the pressure on the sole.
 A good barefoot trimmer can work out a special trimming routine for your horse throughout the recovering phase.